whisthq/whist/microservices/auth0/README.md

 This ensures that the `tenant.yaml` in source control is the definite source-of-truth for that branch's Auth0 configuration.
 It also helps by minimizing the differences between our dev and prod Auth0 tenants -- so that no issues will be introduced upon promoting `dev` to `staging` to `prod`.

-Note that `yarn update-tenant` may make undesirable changes to `tenant.yaml` or add unnecessary files to your git working tree.
-Be sure to review all changes made by `yarn update-tenant` in order to ensure that you only commit the changes you intend to commit.
+Note that `yarn dump:dev` may make undesirable changes to `tenant.yaml` or add unnecessary files to your git working tree.
+Be sure to review all changes made by `yarn dump:dev` in order to ensure that you only commit the changes you intend to commit.

 ### Clients

 The `tenant.yaml` contains a list of clients -- these may represent either user-facing applications (eg. the Fractal desktop application) or trusted "machine-to-machine" clients such as GitHub Actions or the Fractal webserver.
-To add a client, it's recommended to use the Auth0 web UI and updating `tenant.yaml` with `yarn update-tenant`.
+To add a client, it's recommended to use the Auth0 web UI and updating `tenant.yaml` with `yarn dump:dev`.

 Here's an example client configuration: